zio/zio/docs/guides/tutorials/create-custom-logger-for-a-zio-application.md

 ---
 id: create-custom-logger-for-a-zio-application
-title: "Tutorial: How to Create a Custom Logger for a ZIO Application"
+title: "Tutorial: How to Create a Custom Logger for a ZIO Application?"
 sidebar_label: "Create Custom Logger for a ZIO Application"
 ---